jmquigley/gadgets/docs/lib/pager/Pager.md

 - `ui-pager` - The top level style for the control on the `<div>` container.

 #### Properties
-- `initialPage: number (1)` - The page to start with in the list
+- `initialPage: number (1)` - The page to start with in the list display.
 - `pagesToDisplay: number (3)` - The number of page buttons to show with the control.
 - `pageSizes: number[] ([25, 50, 100])` - A list of page number sizes that
 can be used by the pager.
 It will always use the first value as the default when the control is created.
-It is used against the total items to determine the total number of pages in the control.
+It is used against the total items to determine the total number of pages in the control display.
 - `totalItems: number (0)` - The total number of items represented by the control.
 - `useinput: boolean (false)` - If this is true, then a text input is shown